Classical and Quantum Properties of the Spin-Boson Dicke Model: Chaos, Localization, and Scarring: Classical and quantum chaos

 Ensembles of $d$-dimensional random matrices with random numbers drawn from a Gaussian distribution, $P_{d,\beta}(\hat{H}) \propto \exp\left[-\beta d\text{Tr}\left(\hat{H}^{2}\right)\right]$, were classified according to their symmetries~\cite{Dyson1962JMPa,Dyson1962JMPb,Dyson1962JMPc,Wigner1959Book,Mehta1991Book,Guhr1998}.
 In a Gaussian orthogonal ensemble (GOE), the Hamiltonian matrices are invariant under an orthogonal transformation, they are real and symmetric, and $\beta=1$ in $P_{d,\beta}(\hat{H})$.
 In a Gaussian unitary ensemble (GUE), $\beta=2$ and the Hamiltonian matrices are Hermitian, being invariant under a unitary transformation.
 In a Gaussian symplectic ensemble (GSE), $\beta=4$, and the Hamiltonian matrices are invariant under a symplectic transformation.
 In this review article, we focus on the isolated Dicke model, so its level statistics is compared with that of GOE.

 The conjecture that in physical systems, level statistics similar to those in random matrix theory (RMT) indicates chaos in the classical limit came much later than Wigner's studies of nuclei.
-The conjecture was put forward in the 1980s with the studies of billiards in the quantum and classical domain~\cite{Casati1980,Bohigas1984}, and it became known as the Bohigas-Giannoni-Schmit conjecture.
+The conjecture was put forward in the 1980s with the studies of billiards in the quantum and classical domain~\cite{Casati1980,Bohigas1984}, and it became known as the {\it quantum chaos conjecture} or the Bohigas-Giannoni-Schmit conjecture.
 Since then, the traditional analysis of quantum chaos has focused on spectral fluctuations.
 A rigid spectrum is characteristic of correlated eigenvalues, as those of full random matrices and of chaotic physical quantum systems.
 Various ways to detect spectral correlations have been explored in different quantum systems~\cite{Bohigas1975,Seligman1984,Seligman1985JPAa,Seligman1985JPAb,Alhassid1989,Friedrich1989,Izrailev1990,Zelevinsky1996PR}, as we now explain in the context of the Dicke model.

-The distribution $P(s)$ of spacings $s$ of nearest-neighbor levels is a standard test to detect short-range spectral correlations~\cite{Stockmann2006Book,Wimberger2014Book,Haake1991Book,Dyson1962JMPa,Dyson1962JMPb,Dyson1962JMPc,Mehta1991Book,Guhr1998}.
+{\it Nearest-neighbor spacing distribution:} The distribution $P(s)$ of spacings $s$ of nearest-neighbor levels is a standard test to detect short-range spectral correlations~\cite{Stockmann2006Book,Wimberger2014Book,Haake1991Book,Dyson1962JMPa,Dyson1962JMPb,Dyson1962JMPc,Mehta1991Book,Guhr1998}.
 The analysis requires separating the levels by symmetry sectors and unfolding the spectrum, so that the density of states of the renormalized eigenvalues is unity~\cite{Gubin2012}.

 For quantum chaotic Hamiltonians that are time-reversal invariant, the level spacing distribution agrees with the GOE predictions from RMT, thus following the Wigner-Dyson surmise~\cite{Hillery1984},

 In 1977, M. V. Berry and M. Tabor found that the energy levels of most regular quantum systems are not correlated and follow a Poisson distribution,